Analyzes how displays, speech recognition, and other interfaces are revolutionizing the way users interact with vehicles

 The User Interface & Experience (UI/UX) Service is part of a suite of vehicle contenting services.
 Delivered through AutoTechInsight, an IHS Markit automotive strategy and planning solution, the service provides a view into current automotive trends and future demand through:

-David Trippany is Associate Director, Automotive Supply Chain and Technology at IHS Markit.
+David is Associate Director, Automotive Supply Chain, and Technology at IHS Markit.
 In this role, he is responsible for managing a growing team of analysts contributing to component forecasts across a wide range of automotive domains.
-Additionally, David has global accountability for research and product development efforts for all topics related to automotive UI/UX and HMI (Human Machine Interface).
+Additionally, David has global accountability for research and product development efforts for all topics related to automotive UI/UX, HMI (Human Machine Interface) and Interior components.